 NOVARTIS PHARMA, Turkey

-Isabelle C. Widmer, DrMed • Medical Affairs Consultant
+Med.
+Isabelle C. Widmer, DrMed • CEO elytra GmbH, Consultant

 elytra GmbH, Switzerland